demisto/content/Packs/Imperva_saar/README.md

 To create or configure the Broker VM, use the information described [here](https://docs-cortex.paloaltonetworks.com/r/Cortex-XDR/Cortex-XDR-Pro-Administrator-Guide/Configure-the-Broker-VM).

 ### Broker VM
-Follow the below steps to configure the Broker VM to receive <Vendor> <Product> logs.
+Follow the below steps to configure the Broker VM to receive Imperva Securesphere logs.

 1. Navigate to **Settings** → **Configuration** → **Data Broker** → **Broker VMs**.
 2. Go to the **APPS** column under the **Brokers** tab and add the **Syslog** app for the relevant broker instance.
 If the **Syslog** app already exists, hover over it and click **Configure**.